Gail Devers

 Yolanda Gail Devers (/ˈdiːvərz/ DEE-vərz; born November 19, 1966) is an American retired track and field sprinter who competed in the 60 metres, 60 m hurdles, 100 m and 100 m hurdles.
 One of the greatest and most decorated female sprinters of all time, she was the 1993, 1997 and 2004 world indoor champion in the 60 m, while in the 60 m hurdles, she was the 2003 world indoor champion and 2004 silver medalist.
 In the 100 m, she is the second woman in history to defend an Olympic 100 m title, winning gold at both the 1992 and 1996 Olympics.
-She was also the 1993 world champion in the event, becoming the first ever female sprinter to simultaneously hold the world and Olympic titles in the 100m.
+She was also the 1993 world champion in the event, becoming the first ever female sprinter to simultaneously hold the world and Olympic titles in the 100 m.
 In the 100 m hurdles, she was the 1993, 1995 and 1999 world champion, and the 1991 and 2001 world silver medalist.
 In 2011, she was inducted into the National Track and Field Hall of Fame.

 Life and career

 Devers was born in Seattle, Washington, and grew up near National City, California, graduating from Sweetwater High School in 1984.
 Sweetwater's football and track stadium would later be named Gail Devers Stadium.
 A young talent in the 100 m and 100 m hurdles, Devers was in training for the 1988 Summer Olympics, started experiencing health problems, suffering from among others migraine and vision loss.
-She qualified for the Olympics 100 m hurdles, in which she was eliminated in the semi-finals, but her health continued to deteriorate even further.
+She qualified for the Olympics 100 m hurdles, in which she was eliminated in the semi-finals, but her health continued to deteriorate.

-Devers started in 800m in high school and ran a personal best of 2:08.
+Devers started in 800 m in high school and ran a personal best of 2:08.

 In 1990, she was diagnosed with Graves' disease and underwent radioactive iodine treatment followed by thyroid hormone replacement therapy.
 During her radiation treatment, Devers began to develop blistering and swelling of her feet.
-Eventually, the sprinter could barely walk and had to crawl or be carried.
-A doctor considered amputating her feet.
-Amazingly, Devers recovered after the radiation treatment was discontinued, and she resumed training.
+Eventually, she could barely walk.
+Devers recovered after the radiation treatment was discontinued, and she resumed training.
 At the 1991 World Championships, she won a silver medal in the 100 m hurdles.

 At the 1992 Summer Olympics, Devers starred.
 She qualified for the final of the 100 m, which ended in an exciting finish, with five women finishing close (within 0.06 seconds).
 The photo finish showed Devers had narrowly beaten Jamaican Juliet Cuthbert.
 In the final of the 100 m hurdles, Devers' lead event, she seemed to be running towards a second gold medal, when she hit the final hurdle and stumbled over the finish line in fifth place, leaving Voula Patoulidou from Greece as the upset winner.

-In 1993, Devers won the 1993 World Championships in Athletics 100 m title after - again - a photo finish win over Merlene Ottey in an apparent dead heat, and the 100 m hurdles title.
+In 1993, Devers won the 1993 World Championships in Athletics 100 m title after – again – a photo finish win over Merlene Ottey in an apparent dead heat, and the 100 m hurdles title.
 She retained her hurdles title in 1995.